Loch Ness, Scotland

 Christian Spurling was lying on his deathbed and that this whole elaborate story about the balsa wood

-model and Marmaduke's revenge motive is nonsense.
+model and Marmaduke's revenge motive is complete nonsense.

 I took a brief stroll